oborel/obo-relations/README.md

 This is the project page for RO, the new OBO Relations Ontology.
-This ontology replaces [http://obofoundry.org/ro OBO_REL].
+This ontology replaces [OBO_REL](http://obofoundry.org/ro)

 # Summary

 RO is a collection of relations intended primarily for standardization across ontologies in the [OBO Foundry](http://obofoundry.org) and wider OBO library.
-It incorporates [ROCore](https://github.com/oborel/obo-relations/wiki/) upper-level relations such as http://purl.obolibrary.org/obo/BFO_0000050 (part of) as well as biology-specific relationship types such as http://purl.obolibrary.org/obo/RO_0002202 (develops from).
+It incorporates [ROCore](https://github.com/oborel/obo-relations/wiki/ROCore) upper-level relations such as [part of](http://purl.obolibrary.org/obo/BFO_0000050) as well as biology-specific relationship types such as [develops from](http://purl.obolibrary.org/obo/RO_0002202).

 See the site [Menu](https://github.com/oborel/obo-relations/wiki/Menu) for more info